 CMC reserves the right to condition, restrict, or deny access by persons under the age of 18 to College facilities at CMC’s discretion.
 All persons under the age of 18, including but not limited to Minors participating in Programs, shall be subject to all CMC regulations while on campus and may be asked to leave campus if unable to comply.
 All Minors must be advised of and adhere to the College rules and behavioral standards generally applicable to students as appropriate for their age, including rules that prohibit discrimination, harassment, sexual assault, bullying, the use and possession of alcohol and drugs, and other forms of misconduct.

 Programs subject to this Policy must comply with the following terms and conditions, as well as with any other applicable requirements of federal, state, or local law:

-- The College Liaison (or designee) must register a Program with the Vice President for Business and Administration at least 30 days before the Program begins (unless the time frame is waived for good cause).
+- The College Liaison (or designee) must register a Program with the Office of the General Counsel at least 30 days before the Program begins (unless the time frame is waived for good cause).

 - All Programs in which Minors participate shall have a procedure for notifying the participants’ parents/legal guardians in the event of an emergency.
 The College Liaison will maintain a copy of the participants’ emergency contact information and will provide a copy to Campus Safety.

 - All parents/legal guardians of participating Minors shall be provided with contact information (including the names of persons to contact) to reach participants while the Program is in session.